lubeda/EspHoMaTriXv2/README.md

 ![sample](images/icon_clock.png)

-There are some preinstalled [icons](https://raw.githubusercontent.com/lubeda/EspHoMaTriXv2/2024.1.0/resources/default_icons.html) in the yaml, so you can easily start showing information on your display with home assistant service calls.
+There are some preinstalled [icons](https://raw.githubusercontent.com/lubeda/EspHoMaTriXv2/2024.1.0/resources/default_icons.html) in the YAML, so you can easily start showing information on your display with home assistant service calls.

 #### Normal icon screen